nikitavoloboev/nikiv.dev/src/mdx/likes.md

 ## Automation

 I am obsessed with automation and productivity.
-And I like to share all the interesting things I learn on this{" "} [journey to a perfect setup](https://wiki.nikiv.dev/sharing/my-workflow) .
+And I like to share all the interesting things I learn on this [journey to a perfect setup](https://wiki.nikiv.dev/sharing/my-workflow) .

 ## Simplicity

-I love{" "} [using only what I need](https://wiki.nikiv.dev/minimalism/){" "} and nothing else.
+I love [using only what I need](https://wiki.nikiv.dev/minimalism/) and nothing else.
 If something brings no value to my life, I get rid of it.

-I love [focusing](https://wiki.nikiv.dev/focusing/) on{" "} [solving problems](https://wiki.nikiv.dev/research/solving-problems) {" "} that matter to me.
+I love [focusing](https://wiki.nikiv.dev/focusing/) on [solving problems](https://wiki.nikiv.dev/research/solving-problems) that matter to me.
 Cutting out any noise or distractions in the process.

 ## Better future

-I am excited for the{" "} [incredible future we can have](https://wiki.nikiv.dev/future/) {" "} if we work towards it.
-More rights to people, no more oppressive regimes, no more centralized platforms,{" "} [better privacy for all](https://github.com/nikitavoloboev/privacy-respecting) .
+I am excited for the [incredible future we can have](https://wiki.nikiv.dev/future/) if we work towards it.
+More rights to people, no more oppressive regimes, no more centralized platforms, [better privacy for all](https://github.com/nikitavoloboev/privacy-respecting) .

 ## Quotes